Finding out that a loved one is facing the prospect of reformative training in Singapore can be a heavy and confusing experience.

 Reformative training is a sentencing option imposed by the Court on young offenders aged 14 to 21 who commit serious crimes.
-Instead of a regular prison term, offenders are sent to a reformative training centre (RTC), where they undergo a structured programme aimed at rehabilitation.
+Instead of a standard prison term, offenders are sent to a reformative training centre (RTC), where they undergo a structured rehabilitation programme.

 The primary goal of reformative training is to prevent re-offending by instilling discipline and offering educational and vocational opportunities.